argumatronic/argumatronic/notes.md

-monoids: conjunction, disjunction, commutativity. oh shit. i'd noticed before
+monoids: conjunction, disjunction, commutativity. oh shit. i'd noticed before that it's one type of type (i think higher-kinded) that -- if it's a kind * type then the monoid can only refer to itself, but with higher-kinded types it can refer to the type inside so the number of possible monoids proliferates. so like with Bool and Integer you get basic conjunctive/disjunctive monoids (oh, but also list??) but then with Maybe you get more based on whether you conjoin the `a` value or disjoin the outer layer. right? huh

+lists are interesting because

 i don''t guess the other list monoid is commutative either. i guess that would be hard to do with lists. and other such things